 - (2) Non-GAAP financial measure.
-Earnings before interest, taxes, depreciation and amortization ("EBITDA") and Adjusted EBITDA should not be construed as alternatives to net income/loss determined in accordance with IFRS.
+Earnings before interest, taxes, depreciation and amortization ("EBITDA") and Adjusted EBITDA should not be construed as alternatives to net income (loss) determined in accordance with IFRS.
 EBITDA and Adjusted EBITDA do not have any standardized meaning under IFRS and therefore may not be comparable to similar measures presented by other issuers.
-The Company defines Adjusted EBITDA as EBITDA (i) less net rent expense on premise leases considered to be finance leases under IFRS and (ii) before transaction, restructuring, and integration costs, time-based earn-out expense, change in fair value of investments, share of loss of associates, foreign exchange gain/loss, and stock-based compensation expense, and (iii) Revenue precluded from recognition under IFRS 15 that relates to certain patient services revenue that the Company believes should be recognized as revenue based on its contractual relationships.
-For the three months ended December 31, 2021, the Company was precluded from recognizing certain potential patient services revenue under IFRS 15 Revenue from contracts with customers.
-The Company determined that there was insufficient certainty regarding a customer's intent to pay \$3,110 and therefore did not recognize the revenue.-The Company will recognize these amounts as revenue only if and when they are ultimately collected.
-The Company considers Adjusted EBITDA a financial metric that measures cash that the Company can use to fund working capital requirements, service future interest and principal debt repayments and fund future growth initiatives. - (3) Non-GAAP financial measure and ratio.
-The Company defines Adjusted Net Income as net income, after excluding the effects of stock-based compensation expense, amortization of acquired intangibles, time-based earnout expense, change in fair value of investments, non-controlling interests, and revenue precluded from recognition under IFRS 15 that relates to certain patient services revenue that the Company believes should be recognized as revenue based on its contractual relationships.
-For the three months ended December 31, 2021, the Company was precluded from recognizing certain potential patient services revenue under IFRS 15 - Revenue from contracts with customers.
-IFRS 15 requires that certain conditions be met in order to recognize revenue, including that it is probable that the Company will collect the amount recognized, which is based upon a customer's ability and intention to pay.
-The Company determined that there was insufficient certainty regarding a customer's intent to pay \$3,110 and therefore did not recognize the revenue.
-The Company has an agreement setting fixed reimbursement rates for the provision of anesthesia services for which collections have not been received as a result of what the Company believes to be an administrative issue.
-Adjusted Net Income Per Share is Adjusted Net Income dividend by weighted average number of shares outstanding.
-The Company believes that these non-GAAP financial measure and ratio provide useful information to analyze our results, enhance a reader's understanding of past financial performance and allow for greater understanding with respect to key metrics used my management in decision making.
+The Company defines Adjusted EBITDA as EBITDA (i) less net rent expense on premise leases considered to be finance leases under IFRS and (ii) before transaction, restructuring, and integration costs, time-based earn-out expense, change in fair value of investments, gain on disposal of subsidiaries, share of loss of associates, foreign exchange gain/loss, and stock-based compensation expense, and (iii) revenue precluded from recognition under IFRS 15 that relates to certain patient services revenue that the Company believes should be recognized as revenue based on its contractual relationships.
+The Company considers Adjusted EBITDA to be a financial metric that measures cash that the Company can use to fund working capital requirements, service future interest and principal debt repayments and fund future growth initiatives. - (3) Non-GAAP financial measure and ratio.
+The Company defines Adjusted Net Income as net income (loss), after excluding the effects of stock-based compensation expense, amortization of acquired intangible assets, time-based earnout expense, change in fair value of investments, non-controlling interests, and revenue precluded from recognition under IFRS 15 that relates to certain patient services revenue that the Company believes should be recognized as revenue based on its contractual relationships.
+Adjusted Net Income Per Share is Adjusted Net Income divided by weighted average number of shares outstanding.
+The Company believes that these non-GAAP financial measure and ratio provide useful information to analyze its results, enhance a reader's understanding of past financial performance and allow for greater understanding with respect to key metrics used my management in decision making.
 More specifically, WELL believes Adjusted Net Income is a financial metric that tracks the earning power of the business that is available to WELL shareholders.
-Adjusted Net income and Adjusted Net income Per Share are not recognized measure and ratio for financial statement presentation under IFRS and do not have a standardized meaning.
+Adjusted Net Income and Adjusted Net Income Per Share are not recognized measure and ratio for financial statement presentation under IFRS and do not have a standardized meaning.
 As such, these measures may not be comparable to similar measures or ratios presented by other companies.
 Adjusted Net Income and Adjusted Net Income Per Share should be considered a supplement to, and not as a substitute for, or superior to, the corresponding measures calculated in accordance with IFRS.